Product Formulas for Periods of CM Abelian Varieties and the Function Field Analog: The Faltings Height of an Abelian Variety

 \section{The Faltings Height of an Abelian Variety}

-We recall the definition of the \emph{Faltings height} of an abelian variety introduced by Faltings \cite[Chapter~2, \S~3]{Cornell86}.
+We recall the definition of the \emph{Faltings height} of an abelian variety.
+It was introduced by Faltings in his proof of the Mordell Conjecture and the Tate Conjecture~\ref{ThmTateConjAbVar} for abelian varieties; see \cite{FaltingsEndlichkeit} or \cite[Chapter~2, \S~3]{Cornell86} for the English translation.
 Let $K$ be a number field, $\CO_K$ the ring of integers in $K$.
 We define a metrized line bundle on $\Spec(\CO_K)$ to be a projective $\CO_K$-module $P$ of rank 1, together with norms $\|\,.\,\|_v$ on $P \otimes_{\CO_K} K_v$ for all infinite places $v$ of $K$, where $K_v$ denotes the completion of $K$ at $v$.
 We define $\epsilon_v = 1$ or $2$ according to whether $K_v \cong \BR$ or $K_v \cong\BC$.
 The \emph{degree} of the metrized line bundle is defined as

 where $x$ is a nonzero element of $P$ and the sum runs over all infinite places of $K$.
 The right-hand side is of course independent of $x$ because of the product formula~\eqref{EqProdFormulaAbVar}.